-1) "Agricultural products" includes but is not limited to horticultural, viticultural, floricultural, vegetable, fruit, berry, grain, hops, hay, straw, turf, sod, seed, and apiary products; feed or forage for livestock; Christmas trees; hybrid cottonwood and similar hardwood trees grown as crops and harvested within twenty years of planting; and livestock including both the animals themselves and animal products including but not limited to meat, upland finfish, poultry and poultry products, and dairy products;
+A. "Agricultural products" includes but is not limited to horticultural, viticultural, floricultural, vegetable, fruit, berry, grain, hops, hay, straw, turf, sod, seed, and apiary products; feed or forage for livestock; Christmas trees; hybrid cottonwood and similar hardwood trees grown as crops and harvested within 20 years of planting; and livestock including both the animals themselves and animal products including but not limited to meat, upland finfish, poultry and poultry products, and dairy products;

-- 2) "Agricultural equipment" and "agricultural facilities" includes, but is not limited to: - a.
-The following used in agricultural operations: Equipment; machinery; constructed shelters, buildings, and ponds; fences; upland finfish rearing facilities; water diversion, withdrawal, conveyance, and use equipment and facilities including but not limited to pumps, pipes, tapes, canals, ditches, and drains; and/or - b. corridors and facilities for transporting personnel, livestock, and equipment to, from, and within agricultural lands; and/or - c. farm residences and associated equipment, lands, and facilities; and/or - d. roadside stands and on-farm markets for marketing fruit or vegetables. - 3) "Agricultural land" means those specific land areas on which agriculture activities are conducted as of the date of adoption of a local master program as evidenced by aerial photography or other documentation.
+- B. "Agricultural equipment" and "agricultural facilities" include, but are not limited to, (1) the following used in agricultural operations: equipment; machinery; constructed shelters, buildings, and ponds; fences; upland finfish rearing facilities; water diversion, withdrawal, conveyance, and use equipment and facilities including but not limited to pumps, pipes, tapes, canals, ditches, and drains; (2) corridors and facilities for transporting personnel, livestock, and equipment to, from, and within agricultural lands; (3) farm residences and associated equipment, lands, and facilities; and (4) roadside stands and on-farm markets for marketing fruit or vegetables; and - C. "Agricultural land" means those specific land areas on which agriculture activities are conducted as of the date of adoption of a local master program as evidenced by aerial photography or other documentation.
 After the effective date of the master program land converted to agricultural use is subject to compliance with the requirements of the master program.
+(Ord.
+2008-12 § 1 (Exh.
+A (18.02.015)), 2008).

-.02.025 Alluvial Fan
+18.20.025 Alluvial fan